 Standard Sub-Menu folders

-\_ISO\ANTIVIRUS - place ISO and other payload files here.
-Place .mnu files and their payload files in the MNU folder under here.
+\_ISO\ANTIVIRUS - place ISO and payload files here.
+Place .mnu files and payload files in the MNU folder under here.

-\_ISO\DOS - place ISO and other payload files here.
-Place .mnu files and their payload files in the MNU folder under here.
+\_ISO\DOS - place ISO and payload files here.
+Place .mnu files and payload files in the MNU folder under here.

-\_ISO\BACKUP - place ISO and other payload files here.
-Place .mnu files and their payload files in the MNU folder under here.
+\_ISO\BACKUP - place ISO and payload files here.
+Place .mnu files and payload files in the MNU folder under here.

-\_ISO\LINUX - place ISO and other payload files here.
-Place .mnu files and their payload files in the MNU folder under here.
+\_ISO\LINUX - place ISO and payload files here.
+Place .mnu files and payload files in the MNU folder under here.

-\_ISO\UTILITIES - place ISO and other payload files here.
-Place .mnu files and their payload files in the MNU folder under here.
+\_ISO\UTILITIES - place ISO and payload files here.
+Place .mnu files and payload files in the MNU folder under here.

-\_ISO\WIN - place ISO and other payload files here.
-Place .mnu files and their payload files in the MNU folder under here.
+\_ISO\WIN - place ISO and payload files here.
+Place .mnu files and payload files in the MNU folder under here.

-\_ISO\WINPE - place ISO and other payload files here.
-Place .mnu files and their payload files in the MNU folder under here.
+\_ISO\WINPE - place ISO and payload files here.
+Place .mnu files and payload files in the MNU folder under here.

 The above folders are sub-menu folders that will be listed in the Main menu.
-If a payload file uses a .mnu file, then place both files at the 3rd level (e.g. \_ISO\LINUX\MNU), otherwise both the .mnu and payload file will cause menu entries to be created.
+If a payload file uses a .mnu file, then place both files at the 3rd level (e.g. \_ISO\LINUX\MNU), otherwise both the .mnu and payload file will each cause a new menu entry to be created.

 The folder \_ISO\UTILITIES_MEMTEST is actually a sub-sub-menu which can only be reached via the Utilities menu.
 It functions just like a standard E2B folder.
 If you wish, you can add more sub-menu and sub-sub-menu folders.